mattst/MultipleSelectionScroller/README.md

 middle line (conceptually the 'current' selection / the one you just scrolled to).

 By default user feedback is given in the form of status messages.
-This tells the user which selection has just been placed on the middle line if scrolling (e.g. *scroll at selection: 5 of 11*), or at which selection the cursor has been left if clearing the selections (e.g. *cleared at
+This tells the user which selection has just been placed on the middle line if scrolling (e.g. *"scroll at selection: 5 of 11"*), or at which selection the cursor has been left if clearing the selections (e.g. *"cleared at
-selection: 3 of 5*).
+selection: 3 of 5"*).

 The plugin has settings to disable user feedback status messages and to prevent scroll cycling.